 Everyone loves bath bombs.
 The fizzy bubbles, colors and heavenly scents are a real treat for the senses.
 It is like taking a bath in champagne… but way more fun.

 But buying these luxurious, well-made beauties can be quite expensive.
 The good news is that bath bombs are really easy to make.
 Really!
 We all love LUSH bath bombs and the fact that they use simple, natural ingredients in their products.
-This makes it really easy and inexpensive to duplicate their bath bombs at home.
-Plus, making bath bombs is so much fun.
+This makes it really easy and inexpensive to duplicate their bath fizzies at home.
+Plus, making them is so much fun.
 You can customize scent, color and shape to create your perfect bath bomb.

 Are you ready?